ch-open-source/.github/README.md

 # 🌐 CH Open Source

+> *Empowering Developers.
+Building the Future — Together.*

+Welcome to **CH Open Source**, the open innovation arm of [CodeHarborHub](https://codeharborhub.github.io) — a next-generation e-learning ecosystem that blends technology, creativity, and collaboration to make learning accessible for all.

+---

 ### Powered by [CodeHarborHub](https://codeharborhub.github.io)

 > Empowering learners, developers, and innovators through open collaboration, education, and creativity.